google/highway/README.md

 their opening brace.

 The entry points into code using Highway differ slightly depending on whether they use static or dynamic dispatch.
+In both cases, we recommend that the top-level function receives one or more pointers to arrays, rather than target-specific vector types.

 *   For static dispatch, `HWY_TARGET` will be the best available target among `HWY_BASELINE_TARGETS`, i.e. those allowed for use by the compiler (see